JustSayIt.jl

 pkg> add JustSayIt

 All dependencies are automatically installed.
-Python dependencies are automatically installed in a local Miniconda environment, set up by Conda.jl.
+Python dependencies are automatically installed in a local Miniconda environment, set up by [Conda.jl].
 Default language models are automatically downloaded at first usage of JustSayIt.

 Simple basic software usage

-The basic usage of JustSayIt is as simple as launching the Julia REPL and calling the commands using JustSayIt followed by start():
+The basic usage of JustSayIt is as simple as launching the [Julia REPL] and calling the commands using JustSayIt followed by start():

 $> julia